 At Chr.
-Hansen waste gets collected and recycled into new resources like never before.
-In just five years, the recycling rate of the secondary waste fractions has increased from 18% to 50%.
+Hansen, waste is being collected and recycled to create new resources as never before.
+In just five years, recycling of secondary waste fractions has increased from 18% to 50%.

-With a business strategy that bears the title of Nature’s No. 1, it is not surprising that sustainable recycling is high on the agenda of the bioscience company Chr.
+With a business strategy called Nature’s No. 1, it is no surprise that sustainable recycling is high on the agenda at the bioscience company Chr.
 Hansen.
 Over the past eight years, Chr.
-Hansen in Denmark collaborated with Stena Recycling to transform waste into new resources.
-The company's global goal is to reach a recycling rate of 40%.
-This goal has long been realized in Denmark, and in just five years the recycling rate has increased from 18% to 50% for the secondary waste fractions such as plastic, cardboard and metal.
+Hansen in Denmark has been working with Stena Recycling in converting waste into new resources.
+The company's global target is to achieve a degree of recycling of 40%.
+That target was achieved long ago in Denmark, and in just five years, recycling has increased from 18% to 50% for secondary waste fractions such as plastics, cardboard and metal.
 Chr.
-Hansen’s primary waste stream is the so-called eluate (liquid residual fraction from centrifugation, etc.), which is disposed of for use in fertilizers and biogas plants.
+Hansen’s primary flow of waste is eluate (a liquid residual fraction from centrifugation, etc.) that is removed for use in artificial fertilizers and at biogas plants.

 Today, Stena Recycling is a complete supplier in waste management for Chr.
 Hansen and has in-depth knowledge of the company's production, everyday operations and products.
 This knowledge helps create results and forms the basis for the development of solutions that work in everyday operations.

 “As a total supplier, Stena Recycling has gradually gained extensive knowledge of our company and our needs,” says Ninkie Bendtsen.
 “This knowledge puts Stena Recycling in a position to contribute with effective suggestions for improvements, as well as ideas about how we can replicate solutions from site to site.”